Through the state revolving fund loan, Postville, Iowa, received funding to improve its water quality, storm water management and public education

 The other locations included general street drainage areas and an existing crushed stone parking lot at a YMCA facility that dealt with a fair amount of runoff during rainfall events.

 Through the project, the town was able to add enhanced rain gardens near the downtown area and another in a residential park area.
-Additionally, permeable pavers were used to restore the YMCA parking lot, which has 20-25 spaces.
+Additionally, permeable pavers were used to restore the YMCA parking lot, which has 20 to 25 spaces.

-While the YMCA project was more of a maintenance project, the other sites highlight the tax that storm water sewer systems take on over time – specifically, the major project at the Northeast Iowar Resources Conservation and Demonstration site.
+While the YMCA project was more of a maintenance project, the other sites highlight the tax that storm water sewer systems take on over time – specifically, the major project at the Northeast Iowa Resource Conservation and Development site.

-The Northeast Iowa Resources Conservation and Demonstration site, which is about three-quarter acres, now serves as a demonstration site showcasing best management practices.
+The Northeast Iowa RC&D site, which is about three-quarter acres, now serves as a demonstration site showcasing best management practices.
 But prior to that, the site, which used to be a lumberyard, was pretty run down.

-Paul Berland, executive director of the RC and D, compares the runoff issues after rain to having a lake in the parking lot.
-The transformation has helped them set an example for the partners they work with.
+Berland, executive director of the Northeast Iowa RC&D, compares the runoff issues after rain to having a lake in the parking lot.
+The transformation has helped to set an example for the partners they work with.

 “We do a lot of work with partners on flood reduction projects throughout the Northeast Iowa Watershed wide, so for us to be able to sort of put our money where our mouth is and make this project a demonstration site and do our part as an organization on the land that we control was really exciting for us,” Berland said.

-And as of today, there is zero runoff from the RC and D site.
+And as of today, there is zero runoff from the Northeast Iowa RC&D site.
 Biederman said everything is infiltrated and treated through practices, such as permeable pavers, rain gardens, an infiltration trench and a couple bioswales.
 The permeable pavers were used to construct the driveway and parking area, along with a patio that can be used as an outdoor classroom.
-Additionally, upstream of the site, the team amended the soil and planted apple trees in an orchard, and native plantings were placed throughout the site too.
+Additionally, upstream of the site, the team amended the soil and planted apple trees in an orchard snf native plantings.

-Additionally, the RC and D developed interpretive panels for the site that are multi-lingual and explain the different practices and why urban storm water management is so important – both from a flooding standpoint and a water quality perspective.
+Additionally, the Northeast Iowa RC&D developed interpretive panels for the site that are multi-lingual and explain the different practices and why urban storm water management is so important – both from a flooding standpoint and a water quality perspective.

-With the site restoration, the goal wasn’t only to improve water quality, but to make it into the demonstration site it is today.
-Berland said RC and D has partnered with the EPA through a grant to host school groups and community leaders to provide tours and explain the various practices.
+With the site restoration, the goal was not only to improve water quality, but to make it into the demonstration site it is today.
+Berland said the Northeast Iowa RC&D has partnered with the EPA through a grant to host school groups and community leaders to provide tours and explain the various practices.
 They have also created curriculum that educators can bring back to use in their classrooms.

 Due to the COVID-19 pandemic, touring was limited in 2020, but the center got creative and produced videos explaining the practices, like they would have if a tour had been in-person.
 Now, though, the center is gearing up to offer more tours.